 My Love has memory loss.
 We began this circuitous journey together over eight years ago.
 Right now, I can tell he is rounding the bend in full view of late stages of Alzheimer’s disease looming ahead.
 There is no road map we follow on this journey The limited verbal skills that are developing are the newest bumps appearing along the road.
 I know these next months require intense around-the-clock care.

-Recently, I have experienced the biggest dipsy-doodles of our ride, just like thank-you-mums when they tickled the tummy … these bumps got my attention
+Recently, I experienced the biggest dipsy-doodles of our ride, just like thank-you-mums when they tickle the tummy … these bumps got my attention

 My Love’s daily routine has been changing, showing me he appears to be crossing the border between stage 6 and stage 7 along the Alzheimer’s spectrum,